|

 • Safe driving and friendly staff

-• There was a power socket in ever row, small tray tables, and wifi
+• There was a power socket in every row, small tray tables, and wifi

 • There was enough space in the overhead bin for my backpack